Several years ago, my youngest son had to name one of my best traits to his class. He said I was a good typist.

-Actually, I’m a Dallas-based freelance writer, editor, mother of two boys (ages 17 and 19), wife of my high school sweetheart (one of them at least).
+Actually, I’m a Dallas-based freelance writer, editor, mother of two boys as I still call them (ages 20 and 23), wife of my high school sweetheart (one of them at least), and chair of the board for two schools in the Democratic Republic of Congo.
 It’s true though.
 I do type.

 I graduated from Baylor University (an unlikely fit that left me with mostly positive memories) with a double major in journalism/poli sci.
 After working at a small newspaper near Dallas, I headed to Florida where I worked for slightly larger newspapers (Fort Pierce Tribune, The Stuart News), a hip alternative magazine (iCE magazine), a large metropolitan newspaper (Sun-Sentinel), then set out in the winter of 1994 with a backpack and two friends to travel Europe for six months.